Levviata/attribute-modifier/README.md

   }
 }
 ```
-(The values are stored as Floats).

-You can add as many attributes as you want, but you can't repeat them.

-There is no set maximum or minimum value, negative values will work, but not for Attack Damage, Flying Speed, and Follow Range attributes.

-Movement Speed and Attack Speed attribute are percentages, a value of 1.1 gives the player +110% speed, a value of -0.6 -60% speed and so on.

-For Attack Speed a value of -60% equals 1.6 attack speed (average speed).
-I know its quirky, but it works so Im letting it be for now.

-A value of 0 removes the attribute.
-To remove Attack Damage, Flying Speed, or Follow Range attributes use -1 or any negative value.

 ### What is an attribute?
 Attributes control certain numeric properties of players, mobs, and armor stands.
 Every entity has a base value for each of its attributes, and modifiers that determine the final value ([source: wiki](https://minecraft.wiki/w/Attribute)).